 How will the funding for an apprenticeship work?

 If your school is an employer contributing to the levy fund (from April 2017), then you should be able to access either the school’s apprenticeship account or the local authority’s apprenticeship account (for those schools who staff pay bills are held by the local authority) to pay for the apprenticeship; payment is collected by HMRC via the PAYE system.

-Even if your school doesn’t pay the apprenticeship levy you should still be able to access up to 90% of the funding from the levy from 2018 (details to be confirmed by the Institute for Apprenticeships).
+Even if your school doesn’t pay the apprenticeship levy you may still be able to access up to 90% of the funding from the levy in 2018 (but details are still to be confirmed by the Institute for Apprenticeships).

 Who is eligible?